 Kathy had no children.
 She lived with her mother, Jean Blair, until Jean died several years ago.
 After Jean’s death, Kathy continued living in the mobile home they had purchased in 1970.
 She found living on her own to be difficult and lonely.
 In 2010, Kathy decided to act on her dream of living on the West Coast.
 She said goodbye to her friends and cats and traveled to San Francisco, where she briefly lived in her own apartment.
 Feeling dissatisfied, Kathy moved to Seattle in 2011, hoping to find happiness and artistic friends.
 Instead, she found herself alone and homeless.

 Sexual abuse, alcoholism, mental illness and homelessness all contributed to Kathy’s horrible death from hypothermia.

 On January 14, I sent Kathy a final (unanswered) text, “I hope you are warm and safe.
 Love, Deb.”
 My parents, Chet and Alice Fields, my husband, Ken, our daughter, Rebecca, and I, thank each of you for bringing our friend in from the cold and remembering her in this special way.

-Kathy Blair’s body was found in the early morning hours of January 25, 2013, by one of the teams doing the annual One Night Count of unsheltered homeless people.
-Kathy’s Leaf will be placed at the Seattle Justice Center on September 11, 2013.
+Kathy Ann Blair’s body was found in the early morning hours of January 25, 2013, by one of the teams doing the annual One Night Count of unsheltered homeless people.
+The King County Medical Examiners later determined she died of hypothermia.
+Kathy’s Leaf was placed at the Seattle Justice Center on September 11, 2013.
 If you have photos or memories of Kathy, please post a comment.

 Featured Leaf September 2016